chrislevinecentric/Documentation-Starter/src/content/docs/contents/dropdowns.md

   If you need to convey the status or confirmation of the application process to the user, consider using a Toast.

 ## Additional Information

 * Phrase confirmations as yes or no questions.
 * In the title of the dialog, be clear about what will happen if the user continues. (“Delete software request?”)
 * Supplemental text should provide more information, not just reword the title.
-* Tonally, your language should be approachable and clear.
+* The language should be approachable and clear.
 Try reading your message out loud, and if it sounds unnatural to say, try rewriting.